mesosphere/dcos-commons/tools/README.md

 ### dcos_login.py

 Logs in the DC/OS CLI, effectively performing a complete `dcos auth login` handshake.
-OnDC/OS Enterprise this assumes the initial `bootstrapuser` is still available, while on DC/OS Open this assumes that no user has yet logged into the cluster (when an initial testing token is automatically removed).
+On DC/OS Enterprise this assumes the initial `bootstrapuser` is still available, while on DC/OS Open this assumes that no user has yet logged into the cluster (when an initial testing token is automatically removed).

 #### Usage